 Each Ananda community is unique – yet similar.
 The intent of all Ananda communities is to create an environment in which each devotee’s spiritual life can be inspired and supported.
 Our life is supported first and foremost by our spiritual practices, combined with joyful service.

-Unlike the Village, each of these communities has a nearby teaching center that offers ongoing classes on all aspects of Ananda’s spiritual path – both yoga philosophy, and the meditation practices and techniques leading up to Kriya initation.
+Unlike the Village, each of these communities has a nearby teaching center that offers ongoing classes on all aspects of Ananda’s spiritual path – both yoga philosophy, and the meditation practices and techniques leading up to Kriya initiation.
 Though most residents are disciples of Yogananda, and it is necessary to live in harmony with the community, there are no formal membership requirements.
 This allows you to become familiar with Ananda’s particular path and way of life at your own pace, to decide whether it is yours.
-For more information on Ananda’s branch communities, contact them individually.

 Ananda Village Residential Membership